From generalized permutahedra to Grothendieck polynomials via flow polytopes: Newton polytopes of Schubert and Grothendieck polynomials

-Theorem \ref{theoremC} implies that the recent conjectures of Monical, Tokcan, and Yong \cite[Conjecture 5.1 \& 5.5]{newtonalgcom} are true for permutations $1\pi'$, where $\pi'$ is a dominant permutation.
-The following conjecture, discovered jointly with Alex Fink, is a strengthening of \cite[Conjecture 5.5]{newtonalgcom}.
+Theorem \ref{theoremC} implies that the recent conjectures of Monical, Tokcan, and Yong \cite[Conjecture 5.1 \& 5.5]{MTY} are true in the special case of permutations $1\pi'$, where $\pi'$ is a dominant permutation.
+The authors and Alex Fink prove \cite[Conjecture 5.1]{MTY} in its full generality in \cite{FMS}.
+The following conjecture, discovered jointly with Alex Fink, is a strengthening of \cite[Conjecture 5.5]{MTY} based on the results of this paper.
 We have tested it for all $\pi\in S_n$, for $n\leq 8$.

-\begin{conjecture} The Grothendieck polynomial $\mathfrak{G}_{\pi}$ has polytopal support and the Newton polytope of each homogeneous component of $\mathfrak{G}_{\pi}$ is a generalized permutahedron. \end{conjecture}
+\begin{conjecture} The Grothendieck polynomial $\mathfrak{G}_{\pi}$ has SNP and the Newton polytope of each homogeneous component of $\mathfrak{G}_{\pi}$ is a generalized permutahedron. \end{conjecture}

 Since \cite{pipe1} uses right-degree sequences and right-degree polynomials instead of their left-degree counterparts, we will adopt this convention throughout this section.
 To simplify notation, all graphs in this section will be on the vertex set $[n+1]$.
 Note the following easy relation between right-degree and left-degree.